MicrosoftDocs/query-docs/query-languages/dax/bitor-function-dax.md

 ## Return value

-A bitwise 'OR' of two numbers.
+A bitwise OR of two numbers.

 ## Remarks